 Cut out anything unnecessary in your life

 Over the last year I have become overly obsessed with social media.
 It got to the point where I was spending almost all my free time on it: while I was watching TV, as a way of avoiding homework or talking to people as I walked across campus, and even scrolling while people were talking to me.
 It wasn’t until I started comparing my life to my friends and feeling bad about myself that I realized how bad it had gotten.
 A few months ago I deleted my Twitter after realizing I didn’t talk to half the people I followed anyways.
-Since then I have gotten it back, but I only follow a few people who post encouragement or uplifting things.
 This has helped eliminate a lot of negativity.
-Decide what the main sources of negativity are in your life and eliminate them.
+During your soul searching, decide what the main sources of negativity are in your life and eliminate them.
 Is there something or someone keeping you from growing?
 Are those things worth the complacency in your life?

 I have always loved to write and sharing my story to help others only makes it that much better.
 I hope that you all continue to follow along with my on this journey and that these tips help at least one of you.
-Let me know in the comments how you implement personal growth into your life and be on the lookout for a new post tomorrow!
+Let me know in the comments how you implement personal growth into your life.